JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 - `Acme::Agent::"reportbot-7f3"` is the accessor that made the request
 - `operated_by: Acme::User::"dana"` is the human accountable for it

-This matters for two reasons.
-The policies can tell "an agent did this" from "a human did this" by looking at the principal type, which is what Cedar is good at, instead of reading a string out of the context that nothing prevents the caller from setting.
-And losing the link to the operator is how agents end up with ambient authority nobody owns: the request has to stay attributable to a person even when no person typed it.
+Two consequences follow.
+Policies tell "an agent did this" from "a human did this" by the principal type, which is part of the policy scope and therefore enforced by the engine, rather than by reading a string out of the context that nothing prevents the caller from setting.
+And the reference to the operator keeps the request attributable to a person even when no person typed it.
+Lose that reference and the agent has ambient authority nobody owns.

 An agent-initiated request and a human-initiated request are therefore two different requests, with different principals, evaluated against different (though overlapping) policies.